AR

 The most distinguishing characteristic of so called long pips is back spin.

-So it would make sense to call the previously known short pips as wide pips & long pips as spin pips.
+So it would make sense to call the previously known short pips as wide pips (or flat hittting pips) & long pips as slim pips (or back spin pips).

 Medium pip definition will continue to be the same.
 These are either rubbers with spin pips behaviors but are listed on ITTF LARC as "out" because they have Aspect Ratio of 0.89 or less or they are listed as "long" on ITTF LARC but have some smash pips behavior because their Aspect Ratio exceeds 0.89.
 These are rubbers suitable for all round play., as opposed to primarily dedicated to flat hitting block & smash style using smash pips or for primarily dedicated chopping or chop-blocking style using spin pips)

 Another misunderstanding is about the impact of 8 more rule & regulation changes by the ITTF that followed the Durban Aspect Ratio Reduction Regulation designed to partially or fully effect the pips of all types.
-The biggest 3 are the 2004 Pip density reduction regulation of 2004 , move to the 40- mm celluloid ball from 38 mm celluloid ball in 2000 and then the move to the 40+ plastic ball in 2014.
-These 3 changes impact the pips OUT rubber than pips in (or reversed or smooth) rubbers .
+The biggest 3 are the 2004 Pip density reduction regulation of 2004, then the move to the 40- mm celluloid ball from 38 mm celluloid ball in 2000 and then the move to the 40+ plastic ball in 2014.
+These 3 changes far more severely impact the pips OUT rubber than pips in (or reversed or smooth) rubbers (& of course ITTF does not want the pips players to understand this).
 Why ?
 Because the ball contact area behavior is lot more significant for pips OUT than pips IN but ITTF has pushed this fraud campaign claiming pips IN & OUT are effected equally.
 Because the major and dominant factor that determines smooth rubber is the (top) spinny behavior of the top sheet & the ITTF unapproved (per rule 2.4.7) as well as the common law illegal (potentially criminal) boosting or spin gluing of the sponge (which is almost an exclusive domain of inverted rubbers).
-And of course keep in mind that the pips OUT rubber behavior has also been even more limited DIRECTLY by the Frictionless Pips Ban Regulation of 2008 for pips out blockers who are lot more in numbers of pips players, since the previous regulation has all but exterminated chop defenders on men's side at highest levels (& I am sure ITTF is working on how to exterminate the chopper nuisance on the women's side) LOL
+And of course keep in mind that the pips OUT rubber behavior has also been even more limited DIRECTLY by the Frictionless Pips Ban Regulation of 2008 for pips out blockers who are lot more in numbers of pips players, since the previous regulation has all but exterminated chop defenders on men's side at highest levels (& I am sure ITTF is working on how to exterminate thechopper chopper nuisance on the women's side) LOL

 Note :- The 1998 Durban Aspect Ratio Reduction Regulation by the ITTF is the worst & meaningless change in the history of the sport